kbakande/traveldeft/README.md

 git clone -- git@github.com:[your-user-name]/traveldeft.git --
 ```

-# how to run the project in development mode
+# Running The Project In Development Mode
 `cd` into your new folder and run:
 - ```npm install```
 - ```npm run build-dev```
 - ```npm start``` to start the app
 - this app runs on localhost:8081, but you can of course edit that in start.js

-# how to run the project in production mode.
+# Running The Project In Production Mode.
 `cd` into your new folder and run:
 - ```npm install```
 - ```npm run build-prod```
 - ```npm start``` to start the app
 - then navigate to localhost:8081 on your browser to access the app

-## Get weather info
+## Get Weather Info
 Enter the destination city on the webpage and the destinatination weather info along with sample images will be displayed.

-# Error handling
+# Error Handling
-The form outputs error message if the infoprmation submitted are not valid.
+The form outputs error message if the information submitted are not valid.

 # References
 * The [jest](https://jestjs.io/) documentation.